International Youth Day 2021: Theme, History, Significance, Celebration, and More

-Since 2000, every Year International Youth Day is celebrated on 12 August to recognise the efforts of the world's youth in enhancing global society and to draw an attention regarding cultural and legal surrounding youngsters.
-Also, this is the way to promote the ways to engage youngsters in making positive contributions to their communities.
+No doubt the day focuses on the efforts of the youth in the development of the country.
+International Youth Day is celebrated to recognise the efforts of the world's youth in enhancing global society and to draw attention regarding cultural and legal surrounding youngsters.
+Also, the day promotes ways to engage youngsters in making positive contributions to their communities.

 International Youth Day: History

-Do you know that earlier International Youth Day is celebrated as International Youth Year and it was created in 1985?
+Do you know that earlier International Youth Day is celebrated as International Youth Year and the General Assembly, by resolution 34/151, designated 1985 as International Youth Year: Participation, Development, Peace?
 Ten years later that is in 1995 some guidelines and rules were established to help people all over the world work together to improve the lives of young people.
-Some areas were designated on priority for the youth those are education, employment, poverty, health, environment, delinquency, drug abuse, HIV and AIDS, girls and young women, participation, globalisation, intergenerational relations, youth conflict, communication technologies and leisure time activities.
+Some areas were designated on priority for the youth those are education, employment, poverty, health, environment, delinquency, drug abuse, HIV and AIDS, girls and young women, participation, globalisation, intergenerational relations, youth conflict, communication technologies, and leisure time activities.

-United Nation’s Resolution 54/120 designated 1999 as International Youth Day and will be celebrated every year on 12 August as a tool to accomplish the aims to improve the lives of the youth or young people of the world and for this they have told government agencies, charities and other organisations from all over the world.
+The day accomplishes the aims to improve the lives of the youth or young people of the world and for this, they have told government agencies, charities, and other organisations from all over the world.

-Security Council Resolution 2250 on Youth, Peace and Security represents an unprecedented acknowledgement of the urgent need to engage young peace builders in promoting peace and countering extremism and clearly positions youth as important partners in the global efforts.
+Security Council Resolution 2250 (9 December 2015) on Youth, Peace, and Security represents an unprecedented acknowledgment of the urgent need to engage young peacebuilders in promoting peace and countering extremism and clearly positions youth as important partners in the global efforts.